AlisikanderAhmed/youtube-react-app/README.md

 # Youtube Channel Searcher, Using Youtube API and React

-## This is a react application to show case the use of the Youtube API.
+## This is a react application to show case the near endless possibilities of the Youtube API.
+In this application there are currently three main User Stories.

-### Allows users to search a Channel Name and see the following information about the channel:
+#### 1. Allows users to search a Channel Name and see the following information :information_source: about the channel:
     -Channel Name
     -Channel Icon
     -Channel Created Date